husonlab/splitstree6/doc/user-manual.md

 Trees block as output.
 It combines multiple rooted phylogenetic trees into a rooted network.
 The algorithm has the following options:

+`OnlyOneNetwork =  <Boolean>` - report only one network

 `MutualRefinement =  <Boolean>` - mutually refine input trees

 `NormalizeEdgeWeights =  <Boolean>` - normalize input edge weights

-`SearchHeuristic = {Thorough | Medium | Fast}` - fast, Medium or
+`SearchHeuristic = {Thorough | Medium | Fast}` - fast, Medium, Thorough
-Thorough search: 10, 150 or 300 random orderings per taxon, respectively
+or SuperThorough search: 10, 150, 300 or 1000 random orderings per
+taxon, respectively

+`GroupNonSeparated =  <Boolean>` - improve performance by grouping taxa that are not separated by an non-trivial edge

-`CladeReduction =  <Boolean>` - allow clade reduction as well as subtree reduction
+`CladeReduction =  <Boolean>` - improve performance using clade reduction

 References: [@Zhangetal2023; @Zhangetal2024]